samthomson/readme/docker-and-docker-compose/README.md

 `docker-compose up -d --force-recreate --build <container>` rebuild a specific container, eg after changing its Dockerfile.

+### run with overloaded env vars

+For instance, bash into a container and overload the LOG_LEVEL (which is otherwise set in the `docker-compose.prod.yml` file):
+`docker-compose -f docker-compose.prod.yml run -e LOG_LEVEL=info api sh`

 # related

 Delete old containers that aren't used anymore but taking up disk space: `docker system prune`